I’m diving right into 7 scary food additives to avoid today.

 Propyl Gallate is frightening.
 Period.
 If you must know what it is, though, it’s propyl 3,4,5-trihydroxybenzoate is “an ester formed by the condensation of gallic acid and propanol.”
 It is used to protect oils and fats in products from oxidation.

-Foods it is commonly found in: meat products, microwavable popcorn, soup mixes, chewing gum, mayo and frozen meals (via 10 Things to Know about Propyl Gallate).
+Find it in: meat products, microwavable popcorn, soup mixes, chewing gum, mayo and frozen meals (via 10 Things to Know about Propyl Gallate)

 Of interest: Although the FDA considers it safe, other countries have banned it (also from 10 Things to Know about Propyl Gallate source above).

 Butylated Hydroxyanisole = BHA.
-It is a waxy solid used as a food additive in mostly fatty foods.
+It is a waxy solid food additive appearing in mostly fatty foods.

-Foods it is commonly found in: processed fats and oils (make note: processed, not pure), packaged cereals, snack foods and desserts and packaged and pre-cooked meats and poultry.
+Find it in: processed fats and oils (make note: processed, not pure), packaged cereals, snack foods and desserts and packaged and pre-cooked meats and poultry

 Of interest: The U.S. Department of Health and Human Services considers BHA to be “reasonably anticipated to be a human carcinogen.”
 And still, the Food and Drug Administration permits BHA to be used in foods.